zrnsm/hal/README.md

 hal
 ===

-A Scheme interpreter in Ruby
+A Scheme interpreter in Ruby.